KD5VMF/CM4-NAS-Double-Deck/README.md

 This repository includes a **backup of the Waveshare LCD demo**.
 This is only the graphical Python script that shows real-time info (like temperature and disk usage) on the attached LCD.

+The image.py file in this repository has been fully reviewed and cleaned compared to the original Waveshare version: See below for changes.
 ### 🔧 Install Python Dependencies First

 ```bash